Aromatherapy tips for the perfect home pedicure

 A foot massage can be lovely and soothing, particularly if you’ve been on your feet all day.
 It can also be helpful for reducing puffy feet and/or ankles.
-Choose either our Foot Spa Massage Gel with Cypress and Lime, or Soothing Foot Gel with Cornmint and Lavender, and massage into the feet and legs as follows:
+Use your favourite moisturiser or try our Foot Spa Massage Gel with Cypress and Lime, or Soothing Foot Gel with Cornmint and Lavender, and massage into the feet and legs as follows:

 - Sit in a comfy chair with one foot resting on the opposite knee (or sit on the bed if preferred).